-Scholars will write the method section of a manuscript and corresponding Institutional Review Board (IRB) proposal.
+Scholars will write the method section of a manuscript and the corresponding Institutional Review Board (IRB) proposal.
+Parts 1 and 2 can be used to help shape the scholar's dissertation study (but not comprehensive exams).

 Part 1.
 Research Proposal